 Please be advised you are now leaving the Northern Funds section and being directed to a site maintained by Northern Trust.
 Please click OK to continue.

-Please carefully read the prospectus and summary prospectus and consider the investment objectives, risks, charges and expenses of Northern Institutional Funds before investing.
-Call 800-637-1380 to obtain a prospectus and summary prospectus, which contains this and other information about the funds.
+Please carefully read the summary prospectus or prospectus and consider the investment objectives, risks, charges and expenses of Northern Institutional Funds before investing.
+Call 800-637-1380 to obtain a summary prospectus or prospectus, which contains this and other information about the Funds.

 ©2017 Northern Institutional Funds | Northern Institutional Funds are distributed by Northern Funds Distributors, LLC, not affiliated with Northern Trust.